 Many of us know how our decisions or actions affect the environment but often this is limited to our physical lives.
 What about our digital lives?
 Just like you can make changes to reduce your impact on the environment through your shopping or travel, you can also take action online to do this.
-The internet is classed as a small country when it comes to its carbon footprint, so we think every website should be optimised to be more environmentally friendly.
+The internet has a larger carbon footprint than Germany, so we think every website should be optimised to be more environmentally friendly.

 Light content = better results